 Don't take your eyes for granted.

 Our integrated eye health program is individualized to address the unique needs of our patients.
-Family history can play a key role in eye health, however, there are three general anatomical differentials for eye disorders - neurological, muscle and lubrication.
+Family history can play a key role in eye health, however, there are three general anatomical differentials for eye disorders - neurological, muscle and moisture regulation.
 Our goal with your program is to understand how stress, diet and sleep influence your current state of health and help build a strategy to address eye conditions and maintain eye health for as long as possible.

 Stress – Ultimately, any eye condition is the result of stress.
 Too much demand on any part of the body will strain that part of the body, eyes are no different.
-Our goal with you program is to understand the demands on your eyes and develop a strategy to help them recover.
+Our goal with your program is to understand the demands on your eyes and develop a strategy to help them recover.
 Common stressors in our daily lives include smoking, sunlight exposure, impact injury (not wearing safety glasses) and strain from use (computers, focused labor).

 Diet – Because our eyes are an organ and they require a substantial part of our brain to function properly, there is a distinct demand for nutrition regarding eye health.
 Good eye health requires nutrients like healthy fats, vitamins A, C and E as well as lutein and zinc for the organ itself.
 It also requires nutrients for a healthy brain and nervous system both of which includes keeping inflammation at bay.
 Our daily veggies are important for good eye (brain) health along with healthy fatty acids and proteins.
 The key for nutrition is nutrient density, which in turn results in lower inflammation because we are not taxing the body to digest more than it is necessary.
 Good nutrients then further reduce inflammation internally.